 - Educational institutions

-Expungement is not guaranteed, though.
-You must satisfy legal prerequisites, complete extensive waiting periods after conviction or charges are filed, and convince the judge presiding over your expungement case that you are deserving of the request.
+Expungement is not guaranteed; you must satisfy legal prerequisites, complete extensive waiting periods after conviction or charges are filed, and convince the judge presiding over your expungement case that you are deserving of the request.

-Generally, all crimes charged as a petty misdemeanor, misdemeanor, or gross misdemeanor are eligible for expungement, or are “expungeable”.
+Generally, all crimes charged as a petty misdemeanor, misdemeanor or gross misdemeanor are eligible for expungement, or are “expungable.”
 Many criminal violations involving controlled substance offenses resolved through a statutory stay of adjudication (Minn.
 Stat. § 152.18) are also eligible for expungement, as well as certain cases involving juveniles prosecuted as adults.
-Only specific felony offenses are expungeable.
-If you have been convicted of a felony, talk to our Minnesota expungement attorneys to learn whether or not your conviction qualifies for expungement.
-It is worth noting that no offense requiring registration as a predatory offender is eligible for expungement.
+Only specific felony offenses are expungable.
+If you have been convicted of a felony, talk with our Minnesota expungement attorneys to learn whether or not your conviction qualifies for expungement.
+It is worth noting that any offense not requiring registration as a predatory offender is eligible for expungement.

 Here are five important considerations regarding expungement waiting periods: